DsMans0021/DsMans0021/README.md

 🔥 **Passionate Game Developer & Cybersecurity Specialist** with a mission to create immersive gaming experiences and secure digital ecosystems.
 I blend creative game design with cutting-edge security practices to build robust, engaging applications that stand at the intersection of entertainment and security.

-🛡️ **Cybersecurity Expert**: Ethical hacking, penetration testing, network security analysis, and vulnerability assessment.
-I believe in building secure systems from the ground up.
+🛡️ **Gray Hat Hacker**: Ethical hacking with a twist - I explore the boundaries of security to find vulnerabilities before they're exploited.
+Penetration testing, network security analysis, and vulnerability assessment are my playgrounds.

 🎯 **Game Development Specialist**: Unity, Unreal Engine, custom game engines, and interactive experiences.
 From concept to deployment, I bring games to life.